MicrosoftDocs/windows-dev-docs/hub/powertoys/workspaces.md

 **My windows were snapped when I saved my workspace, but when I launch the workspace from a clean state they are not snapped.
 Why is this?**

-PowerToys uses publicly available APIs and the FancyZone engine under the hood for positioning apps.
+PowerToys uses publicly available APIs and the [FancyZones](fancyzones.md) engine under the hood for positioning apps.
 Unfortunately, this does not include snapping capabilities.

 **How can I pin to taskbar?**